Tūhoe Living Building - Lake Waikaremoana, New Zealand

 Utilising the individual unit of the scotia batten the sculptural form of the island bench has been clad, relating the external roof forms of the building whilst continuing to add warmth to the interiors.

 Rokino Road - Taupo, New Zealand

-Abodo’s Vulcan timber in Sioo:x finish has been used extensively on the exterior of the home, in additional to interior feature walls and even the front door
+Abodo’s Vulcan timber in Sioo:x finish has been used extensively on the exterior of the home, in addition to interior feature walls and even the front door.

 Nestled in Taupo’s Hilltop suburb this high specification build features high ceilings and plenty of natural light.